cp-algorithms/cp-algorithms/src/algebra/montgomery_multiplication.md

 A multiplications like $x y \bmod{n}$ is quite slow to compute with the typical algorithms, since it requires a division to know how many times $n$ has to be subtracted from the product.
 And division is a really expensive operation, especially with big numbers.

-The **Montgomery (modular) multiplication** is a method that allows to compute such multiplications faster.
+The **Montgomery (modular) multiplication** is a method that allows computing such multiplications faster.
 Instead of dividing the product and subtracting the $n$ multiple times, it adds multiples of $n$ to cancel out the lower bits and then just discards the lower bits.

 ## Montgomery representation